Can You Be Allergic to Weed?

 Why Am I Allergic to Weed?

-Food Allergies and Weed Allergy
+Cross-Reactive Food Allergy

 • Almonds